TritonDataCenter/containerpilot/README.md

 - `name` is the name of the service as it will appear in Consul.
 Each instance of the service will have a unique ID made up from `name`+hostname of the container.
 - `port` is the port the service will advertise to Consul.
 - `health` is the executable (and its arguments) used to check the health of the service.
-- `public` is an optional boolean flag indicating whether the service should advertise its public IP, rather than its private IP (defaults to private/`false`).
+- `publicIp` is an optional boolean flag indicating whether the service should advertise its public IP, rather than its private IP (defaults to private/`false`).
 - `poll` is the time in seconds between polling for health checks.
 - `ttl` is the time-to-live of a successful health check.
 This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.